prjctimg/huetiful/docs/assets/pages/home.md

 ```

-Focus on the `collection` parameter and the return type.
-All functions that took a collection color as an array prior v1.78.x can now take this overload as well for collections.
+Focus on the `collection` parameter and the return type of the above function declaration.
+All functions that took a collection color as an array prior v1.78.x can support this overload as well for collections.
 These functions retain the structure of the passed in collection which was different in the previous versions since we'd only return arrays by default.
+This means if you pass in an object as a collection the function will return a `Map`.
+See more about this behavior on the [collection methods page on our wiki][collection-methods-wiki]

 ### How does it work ?